Toward a unified data-driven turbulence model through multi-objective learning: Results

-Overall, the specialist model for secondary flow with separation not only learns the flow mechanisms individually, achieving improved performance within the training categories, but also handles their interaction.
-Its strong results on the 3D diffuser, eliminating spurious inclined side-wall separation and correctly predicting upper-wall separation, demonstrate generalization beyond the training manifold.
+Overall, the specialist model for secondary flows with separation improves predictive performance across both secondary-flow and separated-flow categories and effectively captures their interaction.
+Its performance on the three-dimensional diffuser, including the suppression of spurious inclined side-wall separation and improved prediction of upper-wall separation, suggests improved generalization ability beyond the training categories.